iron-software/IronBarcode-Examples/how-to/image-correction/README.md

 barcodeData.ExportFilterImagesToDisk("bilateral.png");
 ```

-This rewritten code clarifies the intent of each operation, enhances code documentation, and maintains the structure and logic of your original sample.

 The application of this filter on the provided sample can be observed in the image depicted below.

 <div class="competitors-section__wrapper-even-1">